-Cognac, the medieval town which bears the name of the region, is attractive with its narrow medieval cobbled streets and elegant Renaissance facades.
-It is here that the fabled nectar has been created since the 17" century and that the very air one breathes is permeated by the heavy scent of spirits evaporating from oak casks held in storage: this aroma is referred to as the "angels's share'.
-World famous firms such as Camus, Hennessy, Niartell, Otard, Prince Hubert de Polignac, Rémy-Martin, Courvoisier, and Renault-Bisquit are located here; each distillery has its own secret and unique process for mixing the various blends of its eaux-de-vie.
-Join a guided tour to learn about the double-distilling process that goes on in copper stills before the ageing in oak barrels where the precious liquor will improve, taking on its final bouquet and famous golden glow.
-Take a barge or a small train and discover the history of cognac, its vineyards, distilleries and museums which show you not only how it is made but proudly display the oldest reserve of cognacs dating back to 1830.
-Then how about a taste!
+Cognac, the medieval town which bears the name of the region, is a charming town filled with narrow cobbled streets and elegant Renaissance facades.
+World famous cognac houses such as Camus, Hennessy, Martell, Otard, Prince Hubert de Polignac, Rémy-Martin, Courvoisier, and Renault-Bisquit are located here; each has its own secret and unique process for mixing the various blends of its eaux-de-vie.
+Join a guided tour to learn about the double-distilling process that goes on in copper stills before the aging process continues in oak barrels.
+Some cognacs age over 100 years.

 Angouleme: (pictured) Crowning a hill with a superb view of the valley between the Charente and Anguienne rivers, the city is surrounded by medieval ramparts.
 The Cathedral of St-Pierre is a fine example of Romanesque architecture.

-La Rochelle: (harbor pictured above) La Rochelle is most famous for its old harbor and its three outstanding medieval towers.
+La Rochelle: La Rochelle is most famous for its old harbor and its three outstanding medieval towers.
 For the locals, that familiar, inviting sight doesn't just symbolize the port's rich history: it's also a haven of style, good times and lively quayside cafes.
 The vibrant lifestyle attracts an international set and there are trendy bars and excellent restaurants aplenty.
 The town is full of fascinating details: look out for the huge chain on the restaurant-filled Cours des Dames, under the Tour de la Chaine.
-It used to be slung across the mouth of the harbor, between la Tour de la Chaine and its felloe sentinel, the Tour Saint-Nicolas.
-Third of la Rochelle's seafront towers is la Tour de la Lnaterne, in which a huge candle was lit nightly as a beacon for incoming craft.
-Another impressive piece of architecture on the harbor is the porte de la Grosse Horloge.
-Behind this portal, the town center is easily reached, and on the bustling arcaded streets, you'll see plenty of fine architecture.
-With its café and clubs, this is an exuberant town at any time of the year, but it excels during the summer with an international film festival and in mid-July, the nation's top musical happening, les Francofolies, in which French-speaking musicians and music-lovers from all over the world congregate.
+It used to be slung across the mouth of the harbor, between la Tour de la Chaine and its fellow sentinel, the Tour Saint-Nicolas.
+The third of la Rochelle's seafront towers is la Tour de la Lanterne, in which a huge candle was lit nightly as a beacon for incoming ships.
+In total La Rochelle is an exuberant town at any time of the year, but it excels during the summer with an international film festival and in mid-July, the nation's top musical happening, les Francofolies, in which French-speaking musicians and music-lovers from all over the world congregate.
 The songs may be French, but the ambiance is universal!

 Poitiers: Set on a majestic hilltop above the river Clain, this is one of France's oldest cities, filled with history and tales of antiquity &SHY; whether it be Joan of Arc, Richard the Lionhearted or Eleanor of Aquitaine.
 The visitor will discover a trove of Romanesque art and architecture, museums, a 4th century Baptistery (one of the oldest Christian edifices in France [pictured]) as well as the entirely renovated Romanesque church of Notre-Dame-La-Grande.